CoopAtCanvas/canvas-style-guide/README.md

 <a name="whitespace"></a>
 ## 2. Whitespace

 * Configure your IDE to use soft-tabs with a two space indent.
-Spaces are the only way to guarantee code renders the same in any person's environment.
+Spaces guarantee code will renders the same all environment.
+* Trim trailing white spaces.
 * Add a space after the : in property declarations.
 * Separate each ruleset by a blank line.
 * Place individual selectors on a single line.